apidiff

 If the API defines one or more modules, use an appropriate

-combination of the --module-source-path
+combination of the --module-source-path,

-, and --api-directory
+--module-path, and --api-directory

 options.
 You can put either the module or a directory of modules on